 Often, homeowners and renters insurance policies will cover the losses caused by the at-fault party.
 This is true in many situations, such as when a cyclist slams his bike into a pedestrian, or a pet runs into a cyclist causing the cyclist to crash.
 Furthermore, dog bite injuries increase when our pathways and parks are full of people walking their pets, and homeowners and rental insurance will typically cover these claims as well.

 The attorneys at Russell & Hill, PLLC, are experienced in handling injury cases for people who have been hurt while trying to enjoy our parks, trails, bike paths, and other open spaces.
 Dog bites, bike collisions, and other injuries that happen in crowded public spaces can be covered by insurance and compensable by law, so please call the attorneys at Russell & Hill for a free consultation at 800-529-0842 if you or a loved one has suffered an injury.

 In addition to our experience litigating these types of injuries, Russell & Hill has a unique insight on cycling.
 Our partner attorney and lead litigator, Brandon Batchelor, is an avid cyclist.
-He has ridden all around the Pacific Northwest on roads and trails.
+He has ridden all around the Everett on roads and trails.
 He has been a ride leader with the Cascade Bicycle Club and has an understanding of the safety issues for cyclists and pedestrians on our local trails, as well as sidewalks and roadways.